 The real-time people counting system helps to monitor occupancy in retail stores and shopping malls.
 It shows people traffic statistics in real-time mode within a centralized online reporting system.
 You can see how many people are on the premises and the occupancy level or limit the number of coming in people to maintain social distance.

 People counting solution will help you detect visiting trends, count people per mall zones and floors, identify in real-time how many visitors are in particular areas of the building.
 It can track occupation history in 5 minute time spans or per second if raw data export is used.

 People counters for retail stores help to discover the number of potential customers visiting your retail stores.
 Easy to install customer counting system with centralized reporting and financial data import from POSes for customer conversion tracking.
 This customer counting system best fits retail stores.

 Outdoor pedestrian counting system for parks, recreational facilities, and trails help you to detect the number of people visiting the public location, as well as tracking visiting trends.
 Outdoor pedestrian counting system helps to schedule staff work and maintenance activities and gives you information for grant proposals and investment calculations.

-People counting system for public toilets will help you to detect visiting trends and schedule cleaning staff work according to occupancy intensity.
-Wireless sensors are elementary to install the people counting system in any indoor our outdoor location.
+A people counting system for public toilets will help you detect visiting trends and schedule cleaning staff work according to occupancy intensity.
+Wireless sensors are elementary to install the people counting system in any indoor or outdoor location.

 Visitor counting system SensMax will help you to record amount of people visiting your library or museum, as well as to determine premises occupancy trends.
 People counting system helps to understand how people are using your facilities as well as gives you accurate people count for funding purposes.